Personal Loan Guidance to Help You Borrow Smarter

 Age of oldest account11.5 years7.6 years

-Average personal loan amounts by credit score
+Average personal loan amounts by credit tier

 Credit tierAverage offered loan amount